(January 25, 1921 – September 17, 2005) was one of America's most prolific

 BD: "Now you have to sort it out."
 [Chuckles]

 AR: Yeah.
 But, you

 see, that's what the composer is doing!
 He is bringing order out of

-You listen to music, incidentally, the same way that you program a
+the same way that you program a computer - bit by bit!
+The computer

 And then as you do this, the whole totality of the music's design suddenly

 makes itself felt within you.
 And that is the artistic experience.